 4 Types of Coaching Questions*

 A coaching session is a container where the creative, thought-provoking conversations happen.
-There are four types of questions a coach asks, usually in this following order.
+There are four types of questions a coach asks, usually in the following order.

 - Agreement -Topic, desired outcome, duration/time